MetaMask/core/docs/contributing.md

 If you're a contributor and you've forked this repository, you can create preview versions for a branch via provided scripts:

 1. Navigate to your settings within GitHub and [create a **classic** access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic).
-Make sure to give this token the `packages:read` scope.
+Make sure to give this token the `read:packages` scope.
 2. Switch to your project locally and add/edit the appropriate file with the following content, filling in the appropriate areas.

    - **Yarn 1 (classic) or NPM:**